-By simply entering a few basic details of your home loan, the calculator will determine whether you are eligible for a home loan or not.
-You need to simply provide basic information about yourself like salary, city of residence, employment type, etc..
-After you have entered these details, the application will give you a list of home loans that you are eligible for.
+By simply entering a few basic details about yourself like salary, city of residence, employment type, etc., the calculator will determine whether you are eligible for a home loan or not.
+The application will give you a list of home loans that you are eligible for.

 |Type of Employment||Salaried, Salaried Professional, Self Employed Business, Self Employed Professional, Student, Retired, and Homemaker|